 Kate Marden has been a falconer since 1998.
+She is an experienced speaker and educator.
 Her life has been so filled with animals that the local firefighters, visiting her home to check firebreaks, called her Dr. Dolittle.
 She is a successful business owner in Marin County specializing in canine care.
 Her work with birds of prey predates her years as a licensed falconer.
-Kate has worked in bird of prey interpretive programs at Renaissance Faires, Historical Events, Scottish Games and schools for more than a decade.
+Kate has worked in bird of prey interpretive programs at Renaissance Faires, Corporate Events, Historical Events, Scottish Games and schools for more than a decade.
 Kate has flown her birds in videos and on shows such as Mythbusters, Wreakreation Nation, Unchained Reaction, Mancations and Methods of Take.

 Jana Barkley, a master falconer, is an experienced educator and lecturer.
 Her energy and enthusiasm for the sport of falconry has impressed her audiences.
 Jana specializes in helping the entertainment industry report accurately on falconry and birds of prey.
 She is also a writer whose work revolves around her passion for the sport of falconry.
-Currently she serves on the board of directors for the California Hawking Club.
+She is a past director for the California Hawking Club.

 Vicki “Scout” Valentine, an apprentice falconer, recently retired after working for 17 years as the Education Coordinator at the Folsom Zoo Sanctuary.
 Specializing in native species her passion has been educating audiences from young children to adults on the natural history of birds of prey.